The Real truth: Archimedean theories

 As for \ssf{3}$\IMP$\ssf{1}, assume \ssf{3} and let $\xi\notin T$.
 Completeness and closure under deduction yield that $-\xi\in T$.
 Hence, by assumption, $-\xi$ is a unit in $T$.
 Therefore for every $\phi$ there exists $r\in\QQ^+$ such that $T\proves r\xi\lle-\phi$.
 So $T,\xi$ is inconsistent. \end{proof}

-\begin{example} There is a complete theory $T$ that has no maximal consistent extension.
+\begin{example} There is a total theory $T$ that has no maximal consistent extension.
 In particular, $T$ is non-Archimedean, non-unital, and has only the constant model $0$.

-For constructing such a theory $T$ we introduce a \textit{generalized} notion of structure.
-Let $R$ be an arbitrary Riesz space.
-A generalized $R$-valued structure $M$ is defined as in Section~\ref{structures}, with $\RR$ replaced by $R$.
-It is easy to verify that the corresponding semantics is sound for $\RR$-valued logic.
+We construct such a theory $T$ by using the generalized notion of structure introduced in Remark~\ref{compl_char_mod}.
 We are going to define a $\QQ[x]$-valued structure $M$.
 Recall that $\QQ[x]$ has an ordered ring structure with respect to the order induced by $r<x$, for all $r\in\QQ$.
-For each $i\in\omega$, the signature of $M$ contains a proposition $P_i$ which is interpreted as the polynomial $x^i$.
+For each $i\in\omega$, the language of $M$ contains a proposition letter $P_i$ which is interpreted as the monomial $x^i$.
 Let $T$ be the set of inequalities that hold in $M$.
 As the generalized semantics is sound, the theory $T$ is consistent and deductively closed.
-As the ordering on $\QQ[x]$ is linear, $T$ is complete.
+As the ordering on $\QQ[x]$ is a linear, $T$ is total.
 Moreover $T\proves 0\lle \QQ^+ P_i\lle P_{i+1}$ for all $i$ so, if $S$ is any Archimedean extension of $T$, then $S\models P_i=0$.
 It follows that $S$ is inconsistent.
 We have just shown that $T$ has no consistent Archimedean extension, so it has only the constant model $0$. \end{example}

-A word of comment on the generalized semantics above: just notice that every inequality (in our sense) can be regarded as an inequality in the language of Riesz spaces (metavariables for formulas becoming variables for vectors).
+A comment on the generalized semantics above: just notice that every inequality (in our sense) can be regarded as an inequality in the language of Riesz spaces (metavariables for formulas becoming variables for vectors).
 Keeping this in mind, the axioms of $\RR$-valued logic are true in every Riesz space and its deduction rules can be regarded as valid deduction rules in the Riesz space setting.
-So, if $N$ is any Riesz space and $V\subseteq N$ is a set of linearly independent vectors, any set $T$ of weak inequalities satisfied in $N$ by linear combinations of elements of $V\cup\{0\}$ can be viewed as a consistent theory in our sense, simply by regarding each $v\in V$ as a propositional letter.
-In particular, when $N$ is linearly ordered, the set $T$ of all inequalities satisfied in $N$ by linear combinations of elements of $V\cup\{0\}$, we get a complete theory.
+So, if $N$ is any Riesz space and $V\subseteq N$ is a set of linearly independent vectors, any set $T$ of weak inequalities satisfied in $N$ by linear combinations of elements of $V\cup\{0\}$ can be viewed as a consistent theory in our sense, simply by regarding each $v\in V$ as a proposition letter.
+In particular, when $N$ is linearly ordered, the set $T$ of all inequalities satisfied in $N$ by linear combinations of elements of $V\cup\{0\}$, we get a total theory.